Freeze-in leptogenesis with sterile neutrino self-interactions: Introduction

-However, one of the main drawbacks of the vanilla ARS is that it requires significant mass degeneracy among the sterile neutrinos to achieve the observed BAU.
-In particular, for the case of two RHNs with masses between $1$ GeV and $10$ GeV, successful leptogenesis requires a mass splitting of $|M_1-M_2| \lesssim 10^{-5}~\text{GeV}$ \cite{Drewes:2017zyw}.
+However, one of the main drawbacks of the vanilla ARS is that it requires significant mass degeneracy among the sterile neutrinos to achieve the observed BAU \cite{Drewes:2017zyw}.
 Moreover, although lighter sterile neutrinos are kinematically accessible in many current experiments, this advantage is counterbalanced by the tiny Yukawa couplings $\sim \mathcal{O}(10^{-7})$ which are very challenging to probe \cite{Beacham:2019nyx}.
 To resolve this issue, and further motivated by the potential occurrence of additional fields in nature, some attention has been given to models featuring interactions among the sterile neutrinos (see e.g. \cite{Flood:2021qhq, Fischer:2021nha}).
 Certainly, new interactions in the sterile sector could improve future detection prospects.
 Yet, it has been shown that including interactions that could bring the RHNs into equilibrium earlier can lead to a reduction in the generated BAU and, in best-case scenarios, only to an $\mathcal{O}(1)$ enhancement with respect to the vanilla ARS \cite{Flood:2021qhq, Fischer:2021nha}.
 Other extensions of the minimal sterile neutrino framework and their impact on ARS leptogenesis were studied, e.g. in \cite{Escudero:2021rfi,Caputo:2018zky, Alanne:2018brf}.

 In this work, we focus on the first issue, namely the mass degeneracy in the vanilla ARS.
 The goal of this work is to investigate if self-interactions among the sterile neutrinos can relax the mass degeneracy required in vanilla ARS.
 For this purpose we study a setup with two sterile neutrinos interacting via a scalar singlet.
 This is similar to the model considered in \cite{Fischer:2021nha,Flood:2021qhq} but we allow for a more general structure of Yukawa couplings than these previous works.